'66 Tiger Tales

 Formerly "'66 Stories"

 Page Created Aug 21, 2017.
 Perhaps your story will eclipse all others.

 Purpose: This page is for nearly anything and everything that classmates may want to share.
 Did you have an encounter with fame, power, celebrity, or 15 minutes of fame?
 Do you have an amusing, adventurous, traumatic, poignant, uplifting, depressing, transformative, or otherwise interesting tale, essay, or travelogue to share?
 Perhaps you have an interesting hobby?
 What about your experience with the Princeton admission process?
 Do you have a blog or website that classmates would enjoy?
-Anything Covid-19 related that might inform and help the rest of us as we deal with the pandemic?
+Anything Covid-19 related that might inform and help the rest of us as we deal with the pandemic and its aftermath?
 A Princeton connection is great but not necessary.
-If so, please contact John Hart (firstname.lastname@example.org), and the ad hoc Story Committee will be in touch once it's posted.
+If so, please contact John Hart (email@example.com), and the ad hoc '66 Tiger Tales Committee will be in touch once it's posted.

 November 22, 2020.
 Here we introduce a new 66 Stories genre, letters from our far-flung classmates.
 Paul Corcoran, a retired professor of political philosophy (political science to the rest of us) at the University of Adelaide in Australia, wrote to Ted Walworth about his thoughts regarding the 2020 presidential election and whether and how President Trump would concede.
 The letter (click here) includes links to an article from The Atlantic which quotes Paul as well as a podcast from NPR's The Radio Diaries in which Paul speaks multiple times.
 Many thanks to Ted for sharing the letter and to Paul for permission to use it here.